MarlonJames99/Tic_Tac_Toe/README.md

 ## Other aspects:
 In the development of the project, special attention was given to the correct application of semantics in its HTML structure.
+In addition, I also developed media queries to adapt the application responsively to different screens and devices.

 ## Next steps:
-> I'm improving its CSS styles to make it more atractive.
-Also I'm developing media queries to make sure the application will adapt responsively to any device screen. <br><br>
 > The next step that I have planned to implement in this application are improvements related to accessibility, as it is very important that it can be used properly by everyone! <br><br>
 > It's missing the favicon image.